Zeal0us/CleanDataProject/codebook.md

 Data was gathered by accelerometer and gyroscope while subjects were performing various activities.

+Additional description of the source data beyond this document can be found in the ReadMe packaged in the original source data.

 Time domain (starts with time.domain) data comes from accelerometer (body and gravity components) and gyroscope signals, split into X, Y, and Z axes, and magnitude.
 Data pertaining to a specific axis ends with that component (i.e. time.domain.body.accelerometer.mean.x ends with x)

 A Fast Fourier Transform was applied to some of the signals to produce the frequency domain data (which starts with frequency.domain)